ecurrencyhodler/Bitcoin-PAL/README.md

  Where do users go for trusted Bitcoin educational resources?
 In the ever-changing and evolving world of Bitcoin, false information, distrust, and confusion about complex topics is common.
 This makes navigating the Bitcoin landscape challenging for many, especially for new users.

 # Solution
 We believe open-source LLMs will develop exponentially faster than closed-source LLMs.
-In light of this our team created Bitcoin-PAL, a bitcoin focused **AI chatbot** coupled with an **incentivized crowd-sourcing platform** to train and educate LLMs and users with **bitcoin**.
+In light of this our team created Bitcoin-PAL, a bitcoin focused **AI chatbot** coupled with an **incentivized crowd-sourcing platform** to train LLMs with **bitcoin**.

-Using Bitcoin-PAL, users can rely on and contribute to **trusted** and **vetted bitcoin documentation** rather than query the general internet and GPT models.
+Using Bitcoin-PAL, bitcoiners can rely on and contribute to **trusted** and **vetted bitcoin documentation** rather than query the general internet and GPT models.

 Bitcoin-PAL is a proof of concept and was built during the [#Ai4ALL](https://bolt.fun/tournaments/ai4all/overview) Hackathon presented by Bolt.fun, which ran from July 1 - August 1, 2023.